kinnala/scikit-fem/README.md

 ### Unreleased

-- Added: Completely rewritten `Mesh` base class which is immutable and uses `Element` classes to define the ordering of nodes; future proof for high-order and other more general mesh types
+- Added: Completely rewritten `Mesh` base class which is "immutable" and uses `Element` classes to define the ordering of nodes; better support for high-order and other more general mesh types
 - Added: New names for higher order derivatives in `DiscreteField` when using `ElementGlobal`: `u.grad3` for third order derivatives, `u.grad4` for fourth